-Problem: Currently available variable-bypass anesthetic vaporizers require frequent calibration and maintenance, with each calibration unique to a particular anesthetic, and are heavy and slow to change concentration.
+Problem: Currently available variable-bypass anesthetic vaporizers are single-agent specific, require frequent calibration and maintenance, and are heavy and slow to change concentration.
 This can be challenging in non-operating room circumstances such as animal research laboratories, intensive care units, medical transport, and military field environments.

-In contrast, our vaporizer can contain and vaporize any agent by temperature control of the anesthetic rather than air flow.
-The device comprises an insulated vessel for the liquid anesthetic, a thermoelectric refrigeration system to cool the vessel, and an electronic controlling device with custom software to set the desired agent concentration and temperature using integral-derivative algorithms.
+In contrast, our vaporizer can contain and vaporize any agent by direct digital temperature control of the anesthetic.
+The device comprises an insulated vessel for the liquid anesthetic, a thermoelectric refrigeration system to cool the vessel, and an electronic controlling device with custom software to set the desired agent concentration and temperature using proportional-integral-derivative algorithms.
 Advantages of the OHSU device include:

 · eliminates the need for expensive servicing and calibration;

 · decreased size and weight makes it ideal in space constrained environments;

 · use is not tied to any one anesthetic: can be used as a universal system for a wide variety of liquid anesthetics, and;

 · use of the device is ideal for suboptimal situations such as rural clinics, confined spaces, field military use, or veterinary use.